Li Keqiang: Early life and education

-Li Keqiang was born on 3 July 1955 in Dingyuan County of Hefei, Anhui province.
+Li was born on 3 July 1955 in Dingyuan County of Hefei, Anhui province.
 His father was a local official in Anhui.
 Li graduated from Hefei No. 8 Senior High School in 1974, during the Cultural Revolution, and was sent for rural labour in an agriculture commune in Fengyang County, Anhui.
 There, he joined the Chinese Communist Party (CCP) in 1976 and became the party head of the local production team.
 He was awarded the honor of Outstanding Individual in the Study of Mao Zedong Thought during this time.

 Li refused his father's offer of grooming him for the local county's party leadership and entered Peking University Law School in 1978, where he became the president of the university's student council.
 He studied under Professor Gong Xiangrui, a well-known British-educated expert on Western political systems.
 Together with his classmates, he translated important legal works from English to Chinese, including Lord Denning's book The Due Process of Law.
 He received a Bachelor of Laws degree in 1982.

 In 1982, Li became the Communist Youth League of China (CYLC) Committee Secretary at Peking University.
 He passed of a chance to study in the United States to stay as the Committee Secretary.
 He entered the top leadership of the national CYLC in 1983 as an alternate member of CYLC Central Committee's Secretariat, and worked closely with future Party General Secretary Hu Jintao, who also rose through the ranks of the CYLC.
 He was appointed as a secretary of the CYLC Secretariat in 1985.

 In 1988, he returned to Peking University for graduate studies.
 He studied economics under prominent economist Li Yining, who was his doctoral advisor.
 He received a Master of Economics and a Doctor of Philosophy in Economics from Peking University in 1995.
 At the invitation of Li Yining, Li Keqiang's doctoral dissertation review committee was composed of well-known Chinese economists and researchers.
 Because of the high academic rigor of the committee, Li postponed the defense of his dissertation by six months.
 Described as being able to "withstand any kind of inspection" by his doctoral advisor, Li's doctoral dissertation, "On the ternary structure of Chinese economy", published in 1991, was awarded the Sun Yefang Prize, China's highest prize in economics, in 1996.

 Li became the CYLC's first secretary in 1993 and served in that role until 1998.
-In 1993, Li proposed the CYLC's Youth Volunteers Operation, which recruits and channels volunteers intro educational, social, and environmental projects.
+In 1993, Li proposed the CYLC's Youth Volunteers Operation, which recruits and channels volunteers into educational, social, and environmental projects.
 It is regarded as an important achievement of his tenure as CYLC first secretary.
 Li was a representative member of the first generation to have risen from the CYLC leadership.
 In 1997, he became a full member of the CCP Central Committee.